-Figure 2-2 presents the total flood hazard area by county.
+Figure 2-2 (with corresponding data table) presents the total flood hazard area by county.
 Overall, the counties of Gaines, Tom Green, and Andrews have the highest total flood hazard area, with over 400 square miles of flood hazard area per county.